 Power Electronics Handbook by Muhammad H. Rashid

 Power electronics is a rapidly growing area in terms of research and applications.
-The use of modern electronics technology to convert electric power from one form to another is common with a variable output magnitude and frequency.
-Power electronics have many applications in our everyday life like air-conditioners, electric cars, subway trains, motor drives, renewable energy sources, and power supplies for computers.
+The use of modern electronic technology to convert electric power from one form to another is common with a variable output magnitude and frequency.
+Power electronics have many applications in our everyday lives like air-conditioners, electric cars, subway trains, motor drives, renewable energy sources, and power supplies for computers.

-Power Electronics Handbook by Muhammad H. Rashid 4th Edition
+Power Electronic Handbook by Muhammad H. Rashid 4th Edition

 The Power Electronics Handbook covers all aspects of switching devices, converter circuit topologies, control techniques, analytical methods, and some examples of their applications.